Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{o} build secure, scalable smart city networks, an enormous variety of new Internet of things (IoT) devices are deployed around us every day in order to sense every concern of the city with minimal human intervention and to provide the sensed data to various information-centric applications via the Internet.
-To supportively handle the explosively rising IoT data traffic, the investigation of mobile edge computing (MEC) architecture and named data networking (NDN) have aroused extensive attention in recent years.
+\IEEEPARstart{T}{o} build secure, scalable smart city networks, an enormous variety of new Internet of things (IoT) devices are deployed ubiquitously every day to sense every concern of the city with minimal human intervention and to provide the sensed data to various information-centric applications via the Internet.
+As part of efforts to supportively address the explosive increase in IoT data traffic, investigations of mobile edge computing (MEC) architecture and named data networking (NDN) have aroused extensive attention in recent years.
 The MEC-enabled IoT can supplement the cloud computing-based IoT through harvesting the cache/storage ability, the idle computational capacity, and the context-aware resources located at the network edge \cite{7727082}.
-NDN with the abilities of data content naming\footnote{In the NDN-IoT, the information produced by the IoT end devices at the network edge can be regarded as content \cite{NDN_IoT}.} and in-network caching can be beneficial to the IoT in terms of supporting device mobility \cite{contentRetrievalMobile} and raising the efficiency of data discovery and delivery \cite{NDN_IoT} for the information-centric applications, such as an intelligent transportation system \cite{NDNsmartcity,ITSNDN}.

-From the data security perspective, smart city applications need to monitor and process large volumes of sensitive information and, at times, securely control pricey utility infrastructures.
-In this case, authentication is of significant importance either before granting any connectivity of IoT devices or before receiving and executing any data processing task.
-However, applying NDN into MEC-enabled IoT could introduce a set of new authentication challenges.
+NDN with the abilities of data content naming\footnote{In NDN-IoT, the information produced by the IoT end devices at the network edge can be regarded as content \cite{NDN_IoT}.} and in-network caching can be beneficial to the IoT in terms of supporting device mobility \cite{contentRetrievalMobile} and raising the efficiency of data discovery and delivery \cite{NDN_IoT} for the information-centric applications, such as intelligent transportation systems \cite{NDNsmartcity,ITSNDN} and building automation and management systems \cite{6843232}.
+These IoT applications need to monitor and process big volumes of sensitive information collected from a large number of simple sensors.
+Given the open nature of wireless propagation and the constrained computational power of wireless IoT end devices (EDs), EDs are especially vulnerable to the impersonation-based DDoS attacks, e.g., content poisoning \cite{6614127}.
+From the data security perspective, authentication is of significant importance either before granting any connectivity of IoT devices to the NDN or accepting any contents from the NDN data producers.